nuxeo/generator-nuxeo/README.md

 [![Build Status](https://qa.nuxeo.org/jenkins/buildStatus/icon?job=tools_generator-nuxeo-master)](https://qa.nuxeo.org/jenkins/job/tools_generator-nuxeo-master/)

 # Introduction
 `generator-nuxeo` provides Nuxeo components scaffolding using [Yeoman](http://yeoman.io) (a scaffolding tool for the web).
-It lets you easily scaffold common Nuxeo components like empty project, Nuxeo Package, Automation Operation, Nuxeo Service ...
-This saves you time writting boilerplate code to focus on your code instead of the structure.
+It lets you easily scaffold common Nuxeo components like empty projects, Nuxeo Packages, Automation Operations, Nuxeo Services...
+This saves you time writing boilerplate code to focus on your code instead of the structure.

-Each generation is coming with a dedicated test; for instance the Operation generator add an Operation with some basic codes showing you how to inject context objects, how to specify a parameter and a sample test class to validate his behavior.
+Each generation is coming with a dedicated test; for instance the Operation generator adds an Operation with some basic codes showing you how to inject context objects, how to specify a parameter and a sample test class to validate its behavior.

 # Features
-- Each feature are version dependents
+- Each feature is version dependent
 - Empty bundle creation
 - Empty bundle creation with Maven multi module support
-- Automation Operation with his test
+- Automation Operation
 - Nuxeo Package (Marketplace)
 - Nuxeo Service
 - Nuxeo Event Listener